Running WordPress on Kubernetes

 Those domains are syncing in the ingress controller.
 Also, cert-manager will bundle those domains into one single certificate.

-Uploads are hard to manage in WordPress because they tend to get big and use a lot of computation power to generate different size.
-We found that we can scale them by using buckets (Google Cloud Storage / S3 etc).
+Uploads are hard to manage in WordPress because they tend to get big and use a lot of computation power to generate different sizes.
+We found that we can scale them by using buckets (like Google Cloud Storage, Amazon S3 etc).
 You also can use other traditional ways of storing and serving media files, via persistent volume claims , hostPath or simple emptyDir .

-For now, we support only GCS, but contributions are welcome in order to extend support for S3 as well.
+For now, we fully support Google Cloud Storage, but contributions are welcome in order to extend support for S3 as well.
 Handling media can be split into two main parts: writing and reading.
 All of them include some sort of optimizations, in order to increase performance or to allow for better testing.

 In all situations, we’ll need some sort of authorization.
 On GCS this is achieved by using a Google Service Account .

 File uploads to object storage services are handled by